 Search courses by keywords, category or city:

-About the classes: Spanish for Beginners: Greetings, Simple Sentences, Dialogues of Everyday Life, Oral and Written Dialogues, Descriptions of Events, Oral and Written Expressions of Personal Experiences, Understanding Oral and Written Documents (TV, News, Radio, etc.), Conversational Spanish.
+Spanish for Beginners: Greetings, Simple Sentences, Dialogues of Everyday Life, Oral and Written Dialogues, Descriptions of Events, Oral and Written Expressions of Personal Experiences, Understanding Oral and Written Documents (TV, News, Radio, etc.), Conversational Spanish.

 Español Para Principiantes: Saludos, Oraciones Simples, Diálogos sobre la Vida Diaria, Diálogos Escritos y Orales, Expresiones Orales y Escritas acerca de Experiencias Personales, Entendiendo Documentos Orales y Escritos (Televisión, Radio, Periódicos, etc), Español Conversacional.